fitbenchmarking/fitbenchmarking/docs/source/users/options/minimizer_option.rst

            dogleg

 .. note::
    The Hessian enabled solvers are not run by default when `scipy` software is selected.
-In order to run this minimizer, you must explicitly set it as above.
+In order to run these minimizers, you must explicitly set them as above.

 .. _scipy-ls: